ExpressLRS/Docs/docs/quick-start/transmitters/jumper-internal.md

 - Device: `Jumper AION T-Lite 2400 TX`

+!!! tip "Hot Tip"
+    To ensure updating success with this method, update the EdgeTX firmware on the radio to at least EdgeTX 2.8.0 (released Nov.
+27, 2022).
+The EdgeTx Firmware that comes with this radio is a pre-release version.

 With your handset turned on, connect a USB data cable to the USB data port of the Radio.
 Select `USB Serial(Debug)` or `USB Serial(VCP)` in the options window that pops up.

 <figure markdown>